pranto113015/Repo-of-learning-syllabus/JavaScript_Basic.md

 - mini project 4 | storing user preference
 - mini project 5 | A complete todo App (part-1)
 - mini project 5 | A complete todo App (part-2)
+- Format your code with Prettier in a project
 -